linode/docs/docs/websites/lamp/lamp-server-debian-8.md

         KeepAlive Off
         ~~~

-3. Open `/etc/apache2/mods-available/mpm_prefork.conf` in your choosen text editor and edit the values as needed.
+3. Open `/etc/apache2/mods-available/mpm_prefork.conf` in your text editor and edit the values as needed.
 The following is optimized for a 1GB Linode:

     {: .file}
     /etc/apache2/mods-available/mpm_prefork.comf